ElektraInitiative/PermaplanT/doc/usecases/map_timeline_date_range_selection.md

   Elements on the map that do not exist over the whole range of dates, appear grey.
   Elements on the map can be edited/moved, but not be added/deleted.
 - **Alternative scenario:**
-  The user tries to select a date that is outside the range of the timeline (10 years).
+  The user tries to select a date that is outside the range of the timeline.
   In this case, the app displays an error message indicating that the requested date is not available.
 - **Error scenario:**
   There is an error in the timeline display or navigation functionality.